egemolu/google-maps-duration-distance-calculator/README.md

-Distance and time calculator between two addresses via Google Maps by Selenium.
+Distance and time calculator between two addresses which are read from csv file via Google Maps by Selenium and write the results to new excel file that will created by automatically.

+1- You need to install Selenium => pip install selenium 2- You need to install Csv => pip install python-csv 3- You need to install XlsxWriter => pip install XlsxWriter